MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-237-update.md

 ms.topic: include
 ---

-### Upgrade AzDO owned tasks to Node 20

-Azure Artifacts support for Rust Crates will enter General Availability starting from 2/16/2024.
-Billing meters will be turned, following the same pricing model applicable to the rest of the supported protocols.

 ### TFX validates whether a task is using an EOL Node runner

-Task authors use [TFX](https://learn.microsoft.com/en-us/azure/devops/extend/publish/command-line?view=azure-devops) to publish extensions.
+Task authors use [TFX](https://learn.microsoft.com/azure/devops/extend/publish/command-line?view=azure-devops) to publish extensions.
 TFX has been updated to perform validations on additional Node runner versions.

 Extensions that contain tasks using a Node runner version that is end-of-live (up to and including Node 16) will see this warning: